 Biallelic pathogenic variants of BRCA2

 can result in Fanconi Anemia (FA) type D1.
 FA is characterized by physical abnormalities (such as short stature or abnormal skin pigmentation), bone marrow failure and increased risk for malignancies.
 The incidence of FA in general is 1:160,000, of which type D1 comprises around 3% of the cases.
 FA type D1 is associated with early-onset acute leukaemia and solid tumours.
 More information on FA is available at https://www.ncbi.nlm.nih.gov/books/NBK1401/

-This SALSA MLPA probemix P090-C1 BRCA2 contains 50 MLPA probes with amplification products between 130 and 490 nt (Table 1) including 40 probes for the BRCA2
+The SALSA MLPA Probemix P090-C1 BRCA2 contains 50 MLPA probes with amplification products between 130 and 490 nucleotides (nt).
+This includes 40 probes for the BRCA2

-a deletion of exon 3.
-In addition, there is a probe for a sequence upstream and a probe for a sequence downstream of BRCA2
+a (partial) deletion of exon 3.
+A probe detecting a sequence upstream and a probe detecting a sequence downstream of the BRCA2

-In case no positive DNA sample is available in your laboratory, an artificial duplication DNA sample for this probemix (catalogue number SD024) can be ordered from MRC-Holland.
-This SD024 Artificial Duplication DNA will show a duplication of two or more probes when using the following probemixes: P002 and P087 BRCA1; P045, P090 and P077 BRCA2.
+In case no positive DNA sample is available in your laboratory, an artificial duplication DNA sample for this probemix (catalogue number SD024) can be ordered from MRC Holland.
+This SD024 Artificial Duplication DNA will show a duplication of two or more probes when using the following probemixes: P090, P045 and P077 BRCA2; P002 and P087 BRCA1.
 The SD024 Artificial Duplication DNA is a mixture of human female genomic DNA and a titrated amount of plasmid containing selected probe target sequences.
-For further details, please consult the SD024 Artificial Duplication DNA product description, available online: www.mlpa.com
+For further details, please consult the SD024 Artificial Duplication DNA product description, available online: www.mrcholland.com

 .
 This product is for research use only (RUO).